messagemedia/messages-ruby-sdk/DOCUMENTATION.md

   * [Notepad++](https://notepad-plus-plus.org/)
   * [Visual Studio Code](https://code.visualstudio.com/)

-To check if Ruby was successfully installed on Windows:
-1. Open the command prompt
-2. Type ``` ruby -v ``` and press Enter
-3. You should see the current ruby version displayed on the command prompt

-To check if Ruby was successfully installed on MAC:
-1. Open the terminal
-2. Run the command ``` which -a ruby ```
-3. You should see the current ruby version displayed on the terminal

 ### 2. Downloading the SDK
 The SDK can be downloaded directly from Github.
 On the right side of the main page of the master branch, click on the green button that says "Clone or download" and then click on "Download ZIP".
 Extract this folder to your desktop.
 Now create a folder on your desktop called "mm_ruby".
 We will use this in the next step.